Tellinq/yoga-book-9i/README.md

 Not detected as is.
 Possible getting around as when you arent in a laptop orientation, there is indication that a "touchpad" is turned off

-I am currently finding a way to manually override this as the hinge sebsor is exposed and can be used to determine what angle warrants tablet mode.
+I am currently finding a way to manually override this as the hinge sensor is exposed and can be used to determine what angle warrants tablet mode.

 ### User Center software experience